Mahmudjust/Mini_Library/README.md

 **Mark as Read/Unread:** Keep track of which books have been read and which ones are still pending.

-**+Leave Reviews:** Users can write textual reviews and provide numerical ratings for books.
+**Leave Reviews:** Users can write textual reviews and provide numerical ratings for books.

 **View All Reviews:** Displays all reviews and ratings in one place for each book.